CopernicaMarketingSoftware/Documentation/Mailerq/4.0/minimal-configuration.md

 MariaDB, PostgreSql or Sqlite3 database.
 The Sqlite3 database is by far the easiest one to set up, because it does not require a running database server and contains just the path to a file where MailerQ can store its runtime settings.
+This files does not even have to exist as it will be automatically created by MailerQ when it is missing.

 ```
 database: sqlite///path/to/database/file.sql